Psi Centauri

-Psi Centauri, which is Latinized from ψ Centauri, is a binary star system in the southern constellation of Centaurus.
-It is visible to the naked eye with a baseline apparent visual magnitude of +4.05.
+Psi Centauri is a binary star system in the southern constellation of Centaurus.
+Its name is a Bayer designation that is Latinized from ψ Centauri, and abbreviated Psi Cen or ψ Cen.
+This system is visible to the naked eye as a point of light with a baseline apparent visual magnitude of +4.05.
 The distance to this system is 250 light years based on parallax.
 The radial velocity is poorly constrained, but it appears to be slowly drifting away from the Sun at the rate of +2 km/s.